 Can I install ceramic tile in a shower?

 While it's technically possible, ceramic tile is not the ideal choice for shower floors due to its higher water absorption rate.
 For shower walls, glazed ceramic can be used as the vertical surface drains water quickly.
-However, porcelain tile is overwhelmingly recommended for all shower applications duepecause of its near-zero porosity and excellent slip resistance (when textured), making it a more reliable and long-lasting waterproof solution.
+However, porcelain tile is overwhelmingly recommended for all shower applications because of its near-zero porosity and excellent slip resistance (when textured), making it a more reliable and long-lasting waterproof solution.

 Is porcelain tile slippery?